-The AD9547 has a two-tiered, automatic, priority-based algorithm that is in effect for both automatic and fallback reference switch-over.
+The AD9548 has a two-tiered, automatic, priority-based algorithm that is in effect for both automatic and fallback reference switchover.
 The algorithm relies on the fact that each reference profile contains both a selection priority and a promoted priority.
 The selection and promoted priority values range from 0 (highest priority) to 7 (lowest priority).
 The selection priority determines the order in which references are chosen as the active reference.
 The promoted priority is a separate priority value given to a reference only after it becomes the active reference.

 An automatic reference switchover occurs on failure of the active reference or when a previously failed reference becomes valid and its selection priority is higher than the promoted priority of the currently active reference (assuming that the automatic or fallback reference switchover is in effect).
-When performing an automatic reference switchover, the AD9547 chooses a reference based on the priority settings within the profiles.
+When performing an automatic reference switchover, the AD9548 chooses a reference based on the priority settings within the profiles.
 That is, the device switches to the reference with the highest selection priority (lowest numeric priority value).
 It does so by using the reference-to-profile table (see Table 22) to determine the reference associated with the profile exhibiting the highest priority.

-If multiple references share the same profile, the device chooses the reference having the lowest index value.
-For example, if the A, B, and BB references (Index 0, Index 2, and Index 3, respectively) share the same profile, a switchover to Reference A occurs because Reference A has the lowest index value.
+If multiple references share the same profile, then the device chooses the reference having the lowest index value.
+For example, if the A, B, and CC references (Index 0, Index 2, and Index 5, respectively) share the same profile, then a switchover to Reference A occurs because Reference A has the lowest index value.
 Note, however, that only valid references are included in switchover of the selection process.
 The switchover control logic ignores any reference with a status indication of invalid.

 When using multiple differential reference inputs, physically connect the reference input signal with the highest priority to the reference input with the lowest index value.
-For example, a differential signal on Reference Input B should not have a priority that exceeds a differential signal on Reference Input A. A differential reference on Reference Input A has no priority restrictions.
-Table 23 shows four valid priority settings for two differential reference inputs.
+For example, a differential signal on Reference Input B should not have a priority that exceeds a differential signal on Reference Input A. A differential reference on Reference Input C should not have a priority that exceeds a differential signal on Reference Input B, and a differential signal on Reference Input D should not have a priority that exceeds a differential signal on Reference Input C. A differential reference on Reference Input A has no priority restrictions.
+Table 23 shows four valid priority settings for four differential reference inputs.